Reciprocity obstructions in semigroup orbits in SL(2, Z): Statements of results

 We estimate the respective Hausdorff dimensions of their limit sets as $\delta_1\approx 0.719$ and $\delta_2=0.6045578\pm 10^{-7}$, both of which exceed $1/2$.
 One example of reciprocity obstruction for each of $\Psi_1$ and $\Psi_2$ is as follows.

-\begin{theorem}[Proof in Section~\ref{sec:twoexamples}] Numerators in the orbit $\Psi_1\smcol{2}{3}$ have no congruence obstructions, yet cannot be square.
+\begin{proposition}[Proof in Section~\ref{sec:twoexamples}] Numerators in the orbit $\Psi_1\smcol{2}{3}$ have no congruence obstructions, yet cannot be square.
 Denominators in the orbit $\Psi_2\smcol{3}{8}$ are only restricted to be $0\pmod{4}$, yet cannot be square.
-In particular, these are both instances of reciprocity obstructions. \end{theorem}
+In particular, these are both instances of reciprocity obstructions. \end{proposition}